MarcelBruckner-TUMProjects/StaticCalibration/README.md

 # To create the pixels file from a keyframe extracted from a video visit: https://github.com/Brucknem/DataAnnotationTools
 pixels_file: <string>

-# [Optional] Only used when compiled with -DWITH_OPENCV=ON
-# The absolute or relative path to the file containing the background frame, used during evaluation
-background_frame: <string>

 # The intrinsic camera parameters according to the pinhole camera model
 # All parameters need to be in pixels (except for skew)
 # To get information about the used pinhole camera model please visit: https://en.wikipedia.org/wiki/Pinhole_camera_model